headspace Family

 Relationships matter to young people

-In headspace, we see that the topic of “relationships with friends and family” is one of the most popular topics among young people in headspaceWe know from years of experience that the family plays a crucial role for the young person and their way out of unhappiness.
+At headspace, we see that the topic “relationships with friends and family” is one of the issues that weighs most heavily on the young people who come to headspace.
+From our many years of experience, we know that family plays a crucial role in a young person’s life and in their path out of distress.

 Why headspace Family